Safflower: Soil

 Safflower prefers well-drained, neutral, fertile and deep soils.
-It can adapt well to soil pH (pH 5-8) and tolerates salinity.
+It can adapt well to soil pH (pH 5–8) and tolerates salinity.
 Safflower can be well grown on different soil types, with water supply as its main driving factor for suitability, depending on climate and irrigation, and the resulting different water regimes of the different soil types.
-Therefore cultivation on shallow soils and especially on soils with danger of waterlogging is not suitable.
+Therefore, cultivation on shallow soils and especially on soils with danger of waterlogging is not suitable.
 The deep rooting promotes water and air movement and improves the soil quality for subsequent crops in a rotation.

 Nutrient requirements can be compared to wheat and barley, except nitrogen amendment should be increased by 20%.
 Therefore, soils with an adequate nitrogen supply are favorable.

 Agricultural practice

 Crop rotation and sowing

 Safflower is frequently grown in crop rotation with small grains, fallow and annual legumes.
-Close rotation with crops susceptible to Sclerotinia sclerotiorum should be avoided (e.g. sunflower, canola, mustard plant and pea).
+Close rotation with crops susceptible to Sclerotinia sclerotiorum (e.g. sunflower, canola, mustard plant and pea) should be avoided.
 A four-year rotation is recommended to reduce disease pressure.

 Seeds should be sown in spring as early as 4.5 °C soil temperature is exceeded, to take advantage of the full growing season.
 If wireworms were a problem in the field in previous seasons, a respective seed treatment is recommended.
 A planting depth between 2.5 and 3.5 cm is optimal.
 Shallow seeding promotes uniform emergence resulting in a better stand.

 Seeding rate recommendations are around 17–33.5 kg/ha of live seed.
 Where lower seeding rates promote branching, a longer flowering period and later maturity and higher rates promote thicker stands with a higher disease incidence.
 Sufficient moisture is necessary for germination.
 Usually, row spacing between 15 and 25 cm are chosen using similar drill settings as recommended for barley.